 Leaving links to information that doesn't fit in an email is okay

-Pro tip: You can also send emails about your product launch on the product hunt in your announcement email.
+Pro tip: You can also send bulk emails about your product launch on the product hunt in your announcement email.
 You can customize and use our product hunt launch template for sending such announcements.

 3. Pre-order product announcement